mpaglia0/Iudas/README.md

 Designed with [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/)

-Customized Bootstrap CSS build from Sass sources at compile time
+Customized Bootstrap CSS build from Sass sources at compile time and served locally (no more via CDN)

 Bootstrap icons

 No jQuery dependencies

-CSS and JS files are served locally and no more via CDN

 All main browsers versions are supported except Internet Explorer that is no more supported in any of its versions!